****UPDATED 12/2017 w/ BEST OF SECTION!!!****

 - The Basics

-- Click here to be added to my deal flow list.
+- Click here to be added to my deal flow list and be put on alert when good deals come our way.

 - MOSTLY PLEASE SHOW YOUR ALOHA WITH AN ITUNES REVIEW!!!
 Subscribe to the Podcasts: itunes – GooglePlay – Stitcher